“The kettle’s on the boil and we’re so easily called away.”

 The Twinkies of personal growth look like a quick fix.
 They are a fast and short-lived wow.
 The pound cake brings all of the parts together in a way that causes each to make the other more potent.
 The pound cake processes of growth are a slow “Wow!” but they last because they deal with your heart and soul.

-I know it is a pound cake in a world of people looking for their next Twinkie fix.
+Engaging in personal growth is like making a pound cake in a world of people looking for their next Twinkie fix.
 People who are still happily fooling themselves with messages like.

 “This is just how I am…”